KatrinaAS/CarND-Extended-Kalman-Filter-Project/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

+## Udacity Project Thoughts.
+If you wish to view my lookback on the project, you can find it [here](ProjectReview.md)